Trossachs and Stirling

 Meeting / Pick up and what to bring

-Tour Itinerary.
-Duration 10 hours
+Trip Itinerary.
+Duration 9 hours

-5. Stirling
+Stirling

-From Loch Katrine we travel through more Highland beauty to Callander and onto our final stop, Stirling, a town dominated by the magnificent Stirling Castle.
+Stirling, a town dominated by the magnificent Stirling Castle.
 The area is rich in history with Bannockburn, the site of an epic battle between Scotland and England in 1314.
 Just outside the town is the astonishing Wallace monument, 220 feet high, a tribute to William Wallace.

-Return Glasgow
+Return To Glasgow

 What's included